Solution

 Process & Execution

-The scanning process began with the Leica RTC360, a high-precision laser scanner that captured the staircase’s dimensions, angles, and spatial layout.
-The collected data was processed in TruView Virtual and converted into a detailed 3D model using Revit.
+The process began with the Leica RTC360 laser scanner which is a high-precision laser scanner that captures the staircase’s exact dimensions, angles, and spatial layout.

-With an LOD 350 model, every aspect of the staircase was accurately represented, allowing for seamless integration into renovation plans.
+Using an LOD 350 model, every aspect of the facility was reviewed for accuracy and alignment, making it ready for seamless integration into automation and expansion plans.

 Solutions

-• Tripod-based 3D Laser Scanning – 10-20 laser scans were taken to capture the stairs and the area in general
+• Tripod-based 3D Laser Scanning – 10-20 laser scans were taken to capture the stairs and surrounding area.

-• Scan to BIM – From the scan, an as-built 3D Autodesk Revit model was created which served as a reference for designing the new rails.
+• Scan to BIM – From the scan, an as-built 3D Autodesk Revit model was created, serving as a reference for designing the new rails.